banzaicloud/istio-external-demo/README.md

-# Restricting access to external services in Istio
+# Controlling egress traffic from Istio

 > This example setup was primarily prepared for this [blog post](https://banzaicloud.com/blog/istio-external-demo/), where you can read more.